 I am an Associate Professor in the Henry M. Jackson School of International Studies and Director of the Ellison Center for Russian, East European, and Central Asian Studies at the University of Washington.
-My research deals with social mobilization, informal politics, authoritarianism, identity, and state building, with an emphasis on Central Asia and the Caucasus.
+I do research on post-Soviet politics, covering topics such as protests, authoritarianism, identity, and state building.

 Current projects include a laboratory experiment on historical narratives and identity in the Caucasus; a survey experiment on the determinants of belief in conspiracies; and a survey experiment on ethnicity and redistribution in Georgia.
 I am also investigating the process of state-building after Georgia's Rose Revolution.
 My book, Weapons of the Wealthy: Predatory Regimes and Elite-Led Protests in Central Asia, was published by Cornell University Press in 2010.
 Articles have appeared in journals including Comparative Politics, Comparative Political Studies, Journal of Democracy, and Europe-Asia Studies.